Giant boost of the quantum metric in disordered one dimensional flat band systems: Abstract

 \section{Abstract}

 It is a well known fact, that the disorder has its most dramatic effects on the conventional quantum transport in one dimensional systems.
 In flat band (FB) systems, it is revealed that the conductivity at the FB energy is robust against the disorder and can even be tremendously boosted.
+Here, the disorder is due to randomly distributed vacancies.
 Furthermore, challenging our understanding of the physical phenomena, the giant increase occurs in the limit of low FB states density.
 The singular behaviour of the quantum metric of the FB eigenstates is found to be at the heart of these unexpected and puzzling features.
+Additionally, it is shown that the compact localized eigenstates should extend over at least two unit cells to allow a boost.
 Our findings should have interesting fallout for other physical systems, and may as well open up engineering strategies to boost the critical temperature in two dimensional superconducting FB materials.

 Recently, a new class of materials has emerged in the spotlight, the flat band (FB) systems.
 Their dispersionless bands are at the origin of a plethora of unexpected phenomena \cite{review1,review2}.
 The quenched kinetic energy promotes the electron-electron interaction and favours the emergence of strongly correlated phases and exotic phenomena, such as fractional quantum Hall states \cite{tang,sun,neupert}, unconventional superconductivity \cite{miyahara,cao,yankowitz}, Wigner crystallization \cite{li,wu1,wu2} and magnetic phases \cite{lin,yin,tasaki}.
 FBs are as well responsible for an unusual form of quantum electronic transport (QET) as revealed in several studies \cite{gb-fb-paper1,mucciolo,vigh}.
 It is well established that an infinitesimal amount of disorder destroys the metallic phase (conventional) in one dimensional systems, and leads to the Anderson localization of all the eigenstates.
 In this work, we address numerically and analytically the QET in disordered one dimensional FB systems with a focus on the conductivity at the FB energy ($\sigma_{fb}$).The singular form of the quantum metric of the disordered FB eigenstates is found to be at the heart of several unforeseen and puzzling features revealed in this work.